pascallaliberte/sharpen.page/_posts/2019-09-20-focus-on-just-one-struggle.md

 But **once you've got their attention**, you could cover a few more struggles.

-## Option 2: One Main Struggle, and "Maybe's"
+## Option 2: One Main Struggle, and "Maybe"

 For this, you start off the page stating the main struggle, describing in vivid details what they might be experiencing.

-Shortly after, to make sure you catch people who don't connect with the main struggle, you list a few _maybe's_.
+Shortly after, to make sure you catch people who don't connect with the main struggle, you list a few _maybes_.

 > Or maybe you find yourself in these situations:
 >